new

 Benefits of Fish Oils and Pregnancy - Page 2

-Here's more research looking at the benefits of taking fish oil during pregnancy.
+Here's more research looking at the benefits of taking fish oils during pregnancy.

-This study involves the use of omega 3 fatty acids to help reduce the risk of allergies and asthma in your child.
+This study looks at using omega 3 fatty acids to help reduce the risk of allergies and asthma in your child.

 Australia - Researchers from the School of Pediatrics and Child Health at the University of Western Australia believe taking fish oils supplements during pregnancy may help prevent some inflammatory conditions from developing.